 The best thing to do is to meet with a loan originator to go over your situation, see which programs you qualify for, how much you can borrow, and decide how much you are comfortable paying each month.
 Then you will be ready to go out and shop in whichever Vermont real estate market you choose.
 So, get pre-qualified and happy house hunting.

-Article written for NELR by Jeff Teplitz, Mortgage Loan Officer, - Dedicated to helping clients throughout the mortgage process, with over 8 years of mortgage experience and a thorough knowledge of the Vermont and Northern New England markets.
+The article was written for NELRby Jeff Teplitz, Mortgage Loan Officer, - Dedicated to helping clients throughout the mortgage process, with over eight years of mortgage experience and a thorough knowledge of the Vermont and Northern New England markets.